NVIDIA/TensorRT-Incubator/tripy/CONTRIBUTING.md

 ### Before You Start: Install pre-commit

-Before committing changes, make sure you install the pre-commit hook.
-You only need to do this once.

-We suggest you do this *outside* the container and also use `git` from outside the container.
+Install the pre-commit hook before making commits.

+- **Suggestion:** Install the hook and use `git` *outside* the container so you don't have to repeat this step each time you launch the container.

 From the [`tripy` root directory](.), run:
 ```bash